Page created on May 12, 2019. Not updated since.

 Chylothorax is the collection of lymphatic fluid in the pleural cavity.
 The lymphatic fluid contains lipids, so it’s milky in appearance.
 It occurs due to obstruction of major lymphatic ducts, most commonly due to cancer.

-Pleural empyema is usually a complication of pneumonia or lung abscess
+Pleural empyema is a complication of pneumonia or lung abscess.

 Mesothelioma is a cancer of mesothelial cells that usually occurs in the parietal or visceral pleura but can also arise from the peritoneum and pericardium.
 The biggest risk factor is asbestos exposure, but it takes 25-40 years from the initial exposure until the cancer develops.
 Cigarette smoking further increases the risk.

 Asbestos are mineral fibres, not particles, so they’re impossible for macrophages to get rid of.
 They remain in the lung for life.
 The cancer itself is usually preceded by extensive pleural fibrosis.
-Asbestos fibres generate reactive oxygen species, which cause DNA damage leading to cancer. p16, p53, RB and NF2 mutation is seen in many mesotheliomas.
+Asbestos fibres generate reactive oxygen species, which cause DNA damage leading to cancer.
+Psamomma bodies are found in mesothelioma.

 Mesotheliomas rarely metastasize to distant locations, but they do invade the thoracic wall and subpleural lung parenchyme.
-The only effective treatment in removal of the affected lung and pleura.
+The prognosis is very poor, with a mean survival of 1 year after diagnosis.

-Thymomas are thymic epithelial tumors.
+Thymomas are epithelial tumours of the thymus.
 They can be benign or malignant, but both types are rare.
-Common complications include
+This mediastinal mass can cause chest pain, cough, or superior vena cava syndrome.

 82. Lung tumors